AdaptiveCpp/AdaptiveCpp/doc/using-hipsycl.md

 ## Using acpp

 `acpp` can be invoked like a regular compiler (e.g. `acpp -O3 -o test test.cpp`).
 It supports multiple compilation flows.
 In a typical installation (i.e. when AdaptiveCpp was built against LLVM >= 14 and the generic SSCP compiler was not explicitly disabled), it uses the `generic` compilation flow by default.
-This compilation flow usually compiles the fastest, produces the fastest binaries, and its generated binaries can run on all supported devices.
+This compilation flow usually compiles the fastest, produces the fastest binaries, and its generated binaries can run on all supported devices. **Unless you have have very specific needs, you probably should use the default `generic` compiler.**

-Advanced users with more specific needs may want to specify compilation flows explicitly.This is achieved with the `--acpp-targets="compilation-flow1:target1,target2,...;compilation-flow2:..."` command line argument, `ACPP_TARGETS` environment variable or cmake argument.
+Advanced users or users with more specific needs may want to specify compilation flows explicitly.This is achieved with the `--acpp-targets="compilation-flow1:target1,target2,...;compilation-flow2:..."` command line argument, `ACPP_TARGETS` environment variable or cmake argument.

-Again, when in doubt, use `--acpp-targets=generic` which is AdaptiveCpp's default compiler - for good reason, including performance!

 **Other compilation flows like omp, cuda, hip are typically mostly interesting for backend interoperability use cases, not if performance is the top priority.**.